pimalaya/io-addressbook/CONTRIBUTING.md

 ## Structure

-The core library [`addressbook`](https://github.com/pimalaya/addressbook/tree/master/addressbook-lib) follows the [Sans I/O](https://sans-io.readthedocs.io/) pattern, which means that it does not rely on any standard environment or async runtime.
-These are provided by external libraries.
+The core library [`addressbook`](https://github.com/pimalaya/addressbook/tree/master/addressbook-lib) follows the [Sans I/O](https://sans-io.readthedocs.io/) pattern.
+It does not rely on any standard environment or async runtime.
+These are provided by external libraries called I/O connectors.

 ![sans-io](./sans-io.svg)